eBay Dropshipping Policy UK: What's Allowed, What's Banned and the Account Risks (2026)

 3. Your stock in a 3PL (the FBA-style route)

 A third-party logistics warehouse stores stock you own and picks, packs and posts each order under your name.
-Because the inventory is yours before it sells, this isn't dropshipping under eBay's definition at all; it's outsourced fulfilment, and it's the standard way to scale past your spare room without touching the policy line. eBay has itself offered a fulfilment service for business sellers in the UK (eBay Fulfilment by Orange Connex); check current availability and pricing in your Seller Hub before planning around it.
+Because the inventory is yours before it sells, this is outsourced fulfilment rather than the prohibited model of sourcing from a retailer or marketplace after the sale. eBay’s public dropshipping page does not expressly classify 3PLs, so the listing and fulfilment must still meet its delivery and other policies. eBay has itself offered a fulfilment service for business sellers in the UK (eBay Fulfilment by Orange Connex); check current availability and pricing in your Seller Hub before planning around it.

 Setting up compliant wholesale dropshipping, step by step